 The Harvard Brain Tissue Resource Center was founded in 1978 and has collected more than 9000 brains over time.
 Together with similar brain banks, it provides a unique resource to investigators world-wide, contributing brain tissue to studies on the healthy human brain as well as to research on numerous brain disorders.
 Such long-standing experience in brain banking and tissue distribution is in itself very valuable, providing a critical foundation for evolving approaches to brain banking, which are being developed in parallel with novel ideas and powerful technologies focused on an ever expanding range of brain disorders.
-This webinar was designed to encourage a discussion on these approaches and future directions in brain tissue banking.

 About Sabina Berretta, MD